SORRY! NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2021!

 $2 per minute after 5:45pm. $15 late fee for tuition after due date.

-Light breakfast, hot healthy lunch and one snack prepared on-site in our commercial kitchen by school-trained chef.
+Light breakfast, hot healthy lunch and afternoon snack prepared on-site in our commercial kitchen by school-trained chef.
 Peanut-free menu and hearty meatless days.

 Students are expected to wear school-appropriate attire.
 We also ask that students wear tennis shoes or other similar footwear, but NO OPEN-TOE SHOES DUE TO SAFETY CONSIDERATIONS.